PetropoulakisPanagiotis/word-reference/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Word reference
-This program is a word reference console application.
-I use a file .json.
-Inside this file there are words with their definitions.
-I ask from the user to give a word and then i return it's definition.
+ Word reference use a .json file that keeps the definitions of each word.

 ## Compilation/Run
 Use make file